jeremyButtler/alnSeq/usingThisCode.md

   alignments.

-Converting the directional matrix to an alignment array is done with the cnvtDirMatrixToAlnAry() function (fun-02 in alnStruct.h).
-This function takes in a pointer to an seqStruct structure with the reference sequence, an pointer to an seqStruct structure with the query sequence, a scoreStruct structure (alnMatrixStruct->bestScoreST), and the direction matrix (alnMatrixStruct->dirMatrixST).
-The returned value is an alnStruct with the alignment.
+Converting the directional matrix to an alignment array is done with the dirMatrixToAln) or towBitDirMatrixToAln (fun-05 and fun-06 in general/alnStruct.h).
+These functions take in a pointer to an seqStruct structure with the reference sequence, an pointer to an seqStruct structure with the query  sequence, the index of the end of the alignment (matrix->bestEndIndexUL or matrix->endIndexAryUL[position], and the directional matrix returned from the Needleman or Waterman alignment.

 After building the alignment array you can then free the alnMatrixStruct structure.
-Just remember to save the best score before freeing the alnMatrixStruct.
+Just remember to save the best score before freeing the alnMatrix structure.

-You can print out the alignment stored in the alnStruct using the printAln function (fun-03 in alnStruct.c/h).
+You can print out the alignment stored in the alnStruct using the printAln function (fun-15 in general/alnStruct.h).

-Just make sure to free the alignment array structure (alnStruct) with freeAlnSt(alnStruct, 1);.
-Were 1 tells the function to free the structure and variables in the structure.
-A 0 would just free the variable inside the structure.
+Just make sure to free the alignment array structure (alnStruct) with freeAlnST(alnStruct);.

 ```
 char *alignedQuery = 0;